Cashless payments begin January 1, 2021

 To send payments by mail, please address them to the City of Brampton, PO Box 4263 Station A Toronto ON M5W 5T5.
 Please make all cheques payable to "Brampton Taxes" and write your 17-digit Tax Roll Number on each cheque.

 6. Pay In Person.

 Visit Brampton City Hall, 2 Wellington Street West, 1st floor.
-Cash, debit and cheque payments accepted.
+Debit and cheque payments accepted.
 After hours, payments may be placed in a sealed envelope in the night drop box, located at City Hall lobby adjacent to the parking garage elevator.
 Or visit Service Brampton Centre (new location) Civic Centre, 150 Central Park Dr, main floor.
 Debit and cheque payments accepted.

 7. Drop Boxes